Meeting Planners

 Dr. Diamond is well known for creating exciting and engaging learning experiences that connect with both the minds and hearts of participants, leaving them with practical concepts they will never forget.

 As founder and director of the nation's first state-affiliated medical disaster response team, Dr. Diamond led medical responses to major disasters worldwide.
 He led one of the first medical teams into Haiti following their devastating earthquake and deployed to the Philippines following Typhoon Yolanda (Haiyan).
-Following Hurricane Katrina, he served as Director of the Mass Casualty Triage Unit at the New Orleans Convention Center.
-His expertise has been featured on CNN, Larry King Live, and Anderson Cooper.
+Following Hurricane Katrina, he served as Director of the Medical Triage Unit at the New Orleans Convention Center.
+His expertise has been featured on CNN, Anderson Cooper, and Larry King Live.

 Dr. Diamond is a member of the National Speakers Association and served as President of NSA Northwest from 2011-2012.
 As an experienced family physician and award-winning educator, he delivers practical information with creativity and skill through a variety of effective strategies that help participants rapidly master new information.

-Dr. Diamond's contributions have been recognized with numerous awards, including the American Red Cross "Real Hero" award (2010), the Washington State Governor's Award of Excellence for his work in Haiti, President Obama's Presidents Volunteer Service Award (2014), and the Quality of Care Lifetime Achievement Award from Healthcare Heroes.
+Dr. Diamond's contributions have been recognized with numerous awards, including the American Red Cross "Real Hero" award (2010), the Washington State Governor's Award of Excellence for his work in Haiti, President’s Volunteer Service Award from President Obama (2014), and the Quality of Care Lifetime Achievement Award from Healthcare Heroes.

 The Diamond family is big on traditions, humor, and love.